yakconsulting/spidersoftdev.github.io/content/posts/2013-04-20-image-maps.md

   - tool

 ---
-<a href="http://en.wikipedia.org/wiki/Image_maps" target="_blank">Image Maps</a> is quite ancient technology (1993!) to create &#8220;clickable&#8221; areas on images.
+[Image Maps](http://en.wikipedia.org/wiki/Image_maps) is quite ancient technology (1993!) to create &#8220;clickable&#8221; areas on images.
 Sometimes there is just no other way to handle some some images.
 Recently I found quite useful tool to create them.

 <!--more-->